-Operating Income in 1998 of \$25.6 included the impact of the Merger of offset by the impact of the General Motors strike, \$1.6 of restructuring charges and \$2.6 of other Merger and restructuring related charges included in the cost of sales and SG&A and approximately \$2.3 in incremental goodwill and intangible amortization resulting from the purchase accounting for SPX.
+Operating Income in 1998 of \$25.6 included the impact of the Merger of offset by the impact of the General Motors strike, \$1.6 of 1998 special charges related to restructuring initiatives, \$2.6 of 1998 charges included in cost of sales and SG&A, and approximately \$2.3 in incremental goodwill and intangible amortization resulting from the purchase accounting for SPX.
 Operating income in 1997 was up, in line with the increased revenues in 1997 over 1996.
 Operating income in 1999 is expected to improve over 1998 due to the inclusion of SPX businesses for a full year and lower one-time costs.